 THE MORE YOU HATE ME by Andy Smart

 THE MORE YOU HATE ME is a memoir-in-essays collection that examines the author’s experience with his father’s suicide and the layered influence of the film Full Metal Jacket on both men.
-As Andy Smart navigates the worlds of his past, present, and future, Kubrick's Vietnam war movie casts its long shadow over him; his is a story of what it means to live each day as a sequel to the last.
+As Andy Smart navigates the worlds of his past, present, and future, Kubrick's Vietnam War movie casts its long shadow over him; this is a story of what it means to live each day as a sequel to the last.
 This isn’t just a suicide memoir or a survivor’s victory lap, but a book about the hardest truths of being a son.

 Genre: Creative Nonfiction